-- a) An employee may elect to "cash out" an amount of annual leave on one occasion per annum during the life of this Agreement; and - b) The amount that may be "cashed out" per annum during the life of this Agreement is any of the accrued leave in excess of four weeks; and - c) On each occasion the employee wishes to "cash out" an amount of annual leave the employee must take a minimum of 1 weeks pro rata annual leave; and - d) On each occasion the employee wishes to "cash out" an amount of annual leave, the employee must advise the employer in writing, of the employees election to "cash out" an amount of annual leave and the amount of annual leave to be "cashed out"; and - e) Any annual leave that is "cashed out" will be paid at the rate ordinarily paid for annual leave; and will be exclusive of leave loading and superannuation contributions. - f) In a case of genuine hardship or emergency a second written application for cashing out leave per annum may be made in writing by the employee to the employer.
+- a) An employee may elect to "cash out" an amount of annual leave on one occasion per annum during the life of this Agreement; and - b) The amount that may be "cashed out" per annum during the life of this Agreement is any of the accrued leave in excess of four weeks; and - c) On each occasion the employee wishes to "cash out" an amount of annual leave the employee must take a minimum of 1 weeks pro - rata annual leave; and

+- d) On each occasion the employee wishes to "cash out" an amount of annual leave, the employee must advise the employer in writing, of the employees election to "cash out" an amount of annual leave and the amount of annual leave to be "cashed out"; and - (e) An employee cashing out leave will be paid at least the full amount that would have been payable to the employee had the employee taken the leave that they are forgoing." - (f) In a case of genuine hardship or emergency a second written application for cashing out leave per annum may be made in writing by the employee to the employer.
 In such cases the employee is not required to take a period of annual leave.
 The employer will make a decision about whether to grant cashing out of additional leave on the individual circumstances.